RepoScore/RepoScan/TOKEN_LOCK_README.md

 ## Token Lock Requirements

-**Single Access Tier:**
+**Lock Requirements:**
 - **Lock Amount**: 1,000,000 REPOSCAN SPL tokens
 - **Lock Duration**: 30 days
 - **Benefit**: Unlimited access to all RepoScan features

 **Important Notes:**
-- No tiered system - all users get the same unlimited access
+- Single fixed requirement - all users lock the same amount for the same duration
 - No rewards, interest, or token generation
 - No referral bonuses or loyalty programs
 - Lock is time-based only - tokens are returned after 30 days